NGSS Updates: Please note due to NGSS changes this page has been updated and includes 3-digit and 4-digit course numbers.

-- Dual and joint degree BAS students are allowed to count up to two non-engineering linking courses in the engineering category.
-At present the only linking courses approved for this substitution are MGMT 235 and MGMT 237.
+- For students who entered Fall 2019 and earlier: dual and joint degree BAS students are allowed to count up to two non-engineering linking courses in the engineering category.
+At present the only linking courses approved for this substitution are MGMT 235 and MGMT 2370.
 Others may be approved by petition.

-All engineering courses numbered 296 (e.g., BE 296) denote engineering course credit received from study abroad that do not qualify for the “Engineering” category.
+*All engineering courses numbered 2960 (e.g., BE 296) denote engineering course credit received from study abroad that do not qualify for the “Engineering” category.
 These courses may NOT be used in the “Engineering” category.
 Also, they may not be used in the “Technical Elective/Application Focus” category.
-296 numbered courses may be counted as Free Elective.
-Also, via petition, they may be considered for SSH or TBS requirements.
+2960 numbered courses may be counted as Free Elective.
+Also, via petition, they may be considered as Social Science.